sowcow/blog/content/posts/stocks.md

 1. in a way being serious and methodical works I beleive but also being open-minded for unexpected stuff is a necessary part of it!
 Because otherwise you are easily manipulated and predicted as the rest of the crowd.
 1. deciding exit goal and exit points before putting a trade and deciding on entry process relaxes you thinking alot.
+1. fresh and not confused brains are a resource - don't overtrade
+1. read books on stuff - they give useful small related advices

 You always "loose" somethnig.
 If not money then opportunities.
 So it is not "easy".